How to Lead a Fast Growing OrganizationOctober 20, 2020

 If you Google the definition of Key Performance Indicator, you will find “a quantifiable measure used to evaluate the success of an organization, employee, etc. in meeting objectives for performance.”
 KPIs are an integral part of strategy execution and measure the failures and success of your strategies and objectives.
 KPIs provide a measure of the target states of your strategy against actual quantifiable data over a period of time.
 KPIs can provide creativity in allowing your organization to execute their plan, what do I mean when I say that?
 I mean that it provides a measure of success to work towards but doesn’t define how you or your team should work towards it, it allows your managers on the front line in the trenches to act on their own initiative and feel connected to the overall success of your organization.
-It opens the door for creative execution and in today’s agile world creativity and flexibility can be a critical success factor.
+It opens the door for creative execution and in today’s agile world creativity and flexibility can be critical success factors.
 This does not mean they are unclear and ill-defined, a KPI still must be quantifiable, actionable, and aligned with your vision, mission, and values.

 Ensure accountability through ownership

-What is the difference between high level and low level KPIs?
+What is the difference between high-level and low-level KPIs?

-Depending on the level of a strategic plan you are working or maybe the level of your position inside of an organization will dictate how you interact, measure, and monitor Key Performance Indicators.
+Depending on the level of a strategic plan you are working on or maybe the level of your position inside of an organization will dictate how you interact, measure, and monitor Key Performance Indicators.
 At MPOWR Envision we like to think of these as Global vs Plan KPIs.

 Global KPI: Grow Customer Satisfaction by measuring Net Promoter Score (NPS).
 Maybe today your NPS score is a 4 and you want to grow it to a 9 as part of your three year strategic plan.
 This ties back to your Vision, Mission, and Values.

 Plan KPI: First Response Time, Average Time to Resolution, First Contact Resolved Rate.
-These KPIs are more operational and process orientated but by setting targets and working on improving these.
+These KPIs are more operational and process-orientated but by setting targets and working on improving these.
 These would be part of your customer service strategy and objectives and are aligned with your Mission, Vision, and Values.

 KPIs are not just measurements

 KPIs are not just about entering data to see if something is red, yellow, or green.
 They are about what actions you are going to take to get the KPI back into the green or maintain your success.
-In order to successfully use KPIs, you need to be thoughtful into analyzing the results.
+In order to successfully use KPIs, you need to be thoughtful in analyzing the results.
 It is not just about looking at a KPI dashboard and seeing the health of a KPI, it’s about entering a progress note with your KPI data.
 KPIs need context to be productive, they explain not just what you are measuring but why you are measuring it and what actions you are going to execute to improve your performance.
 That is why with MPOWR Envision when entering data into a KPI there is a progress note field, with this progress note you can communicate what you learned and what changes are being made to continue on the success or get something back on track.
 Measurements can give you insight, but with deeper analysis and action you will find your plan execution being successful more times than not.